Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 StatsModels
 -----------

 StatsModels is a versatile statistical environment for Python.
 It allows users to perform a wide array of statistical tests and analyses.
 Various regressions are available for model fitting.
 It also includes tools for plotting and nonparametric statistics.
-If you'll be implemented a lot of statistics in Python, StatsModels will likely be useful.
+If you'll be implementing a lot of statistics in Python, StatsModels will likely be useful.

 To install this library in your Python environment simply run:
 ::